Drug-Related Objects Law in Georgia

 Larry Kohn, Cory Yager, and William C. Head are all Super Lawyers who have thousands of successful criminal cases involving drugs and alcohol under their belts.
 What other criminal defense law firm in Georgia has three partners with over 575 AVVO 5-star ratings?
 You will discover that our criminal justice law firm has better credentials and more expertise than virtually any other Georgia criminal defense law firm.

-If you have been charged with possessing drug paraphernalia, or if you are facing this charge in connection with other drug charges, you need to seek legal counsel from an experienced drug crimes defense attorney.
+If you have been charged with possession of “weed”, possession of drug paraphernalia, or if you are facing this charge in connection with other drug charges, you need to seek legal counsel from an experienced drug crimes defense attorney.